deanrobertcook/acht/content/hire-me.md

 This is nothing special, just the [React introduction example](https://reactjs.org/tutorial/tutorial.html) with my own twist to it.
 The example is simple, but should hopefully give a quick TL;DR on my skills.
 Pease check out the [underlying code](https://github.com/deanrobertcook/acht/tree/main/src/js) and have a look around!

 By the way, you can't win...
 I used a minimax algorithm which in naughts and crosses always at least guarantees a draw...

+<div style="width: 100%; height: 500px" id="shapes"></div>
+And this is just some fun I've been having trying to refresh my Uni knowledge of 3D animation using **three.js**.
+Here's the code

 Anyway, onto the story!

 ## Background
 I've been working for the last year as a freelancer and remotely since before the pandemic.
 In that time I've had quite a few different projects, some successful and others not.
 Working alone most of the time has taught me a lot about myself and first hand the difficulties of having a remote setup.
 In all honesty, I'm sick of it.